History of Information Graphics80Edizione: Multilingue (Francese, Inglese, Tedesco)Disponibilità: Disponibile

 History of Information Graphics80

-An XL-sized compendium on the history of knowledge
+A detailed compendium on the history of knowledge

 This XL-sized compendium explores the history of data graphics from the Middle Ages right through to the digital era.
 Curated by Sandra Rendgen, some 400 milestones span astronomy, cartography, zoology, technology, and beyond.
 Across medieval manuscripts and parchment rolls, elaborate maps, splendid popular atlasses, and early computer-based information design, we systematically break down each work’s historical context, including such highlights as Martin Waldseemüller’s famous world map, the meticulous nature studies of Ernst Haeckel, and many unknown treasures.

 Hot on the heels of the best-selling Information Graphics and Understanding the World, this third volume fills the gap as an unprecedented reference book for data freaks, designers, historians, and anyone thirsty for knowledge.
 An enthralling exploration into the teachings, research, and lives of generations past.

 Sandra Rendgen studied art history and cultural studies in Berlin and Amsterdam.
 Her work both as an editor and in developing concepts for media installations concentrates at the interface between image culture and technology, with a particular focus on data visualization, interactive media and the history of how information is conveyed.
 She is the author of TASCHEN’s Information Graphics and Understanding the World.

 Julius Wiedemann ha studiato graphic design e marketing, e ha lavorato come art editor per diverse riviste di design e digital media a Tokyo.
 Le sue numerose pubblicazioni per i tipi di TASCHEN dedicati ai media digitali includono Illustration Now!, Logo Design, Jazz Covers e Information Graphics.

 History of Information GraphicsHardcover with six fold-outs, 462 pagine